 Bernie is Right-Wing on War

 Bernie voted to fund murders in Gaza.
 Bernie also voted in favor of HR 4655, which provided justification for military action for the 2003 invasion of Iraq.
-His record on Israel is not mixed.
-Sanders has offered justifications for murders in Gaza and tacitly has approved of extra-legal wall-building, land seizures, settlements and assassinations… by providing funding for aggression.

 And here is more about Bernie’s right wing record.
 He is a conservative invested in profiteering and Americans Imperialism and expansion of empire.
 He supports dozens of Obama’s wars and favors sending drones to kill an average of 50 innocents per strike.